What is Newtab browser hijacker?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-Movieapp Search, Search Button, WebRadioSearch, and Conf Search are some examples of browser hijackers.
-They look legitimate and harmless.
-Users are enticed into download/installation with a broad range of "handy" functionalities.
+Movieapp Search, Search Button, WebRadioSearch, and Conf Search are some examples of other browser hijackers.
+They seem legitimate and harmless, and users are often enticed into download/installation with a broad range of "useful" functionality, however, the features rarely work as advertised, and, in most cases, do not work at all.
+In fact, this is true of most PUAs.

-Therefore, instead of delivering on any promises, PUAs can hijack browsers, cause redirects, run intrusive advertisement campaigns (adware), and collect vulnerable and private information.
+The sole purpose of these unwanted apps is to generate profit for the developers.
+Rather than delivering any real value, PUAs hijack browsers, cause redirects, run intrusive advertisement campaigns (adware), and collect vulnerable and private information.

 How did Newtab install on my computer?